CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..rebootInstance"></a>

 ### InstanceAPI~rebootInstance(id) ⇒ <code>Promise</code>
-reboots an instance in civo
+reboots an instance in civo [POST]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error